Sheepyhead/beggle/design-doc/src/mechanics.md

 - Loot pegs are a good idea.
 Make em spawn when you kill a monster?
 - How do you manage how many balls you can shoot per room?
 Health bar/energy cost per ball?
 Counterattack from still living monsters?
 - Dying/running out of balls should yeet you out of the dungeon with a penalty in terms of xp.
 Probably not loot cause losing loot sucks
+- Combos arise from hitting multiple pegs with the same ball, may have an effect on damage, effects, etc., based on what your build has.
+Should it have any default effects?
+Maybe a slight damage and speed boost a la rampage in Path of Exile?
+Could be handled by upping the bounciness of the ball every time the combo increases, or at breakpoints